GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 # Manual Gluu Server Clustering

+# At this time the Symas OpenLDAP distribution in Gluu Server is experiencing issues with replication.
+You should Cluster with OpenDJ in [Gluu Server 3.1.2](https://gluu.org/docs/ce/3.1.2/installation-guide/cluster/).

 ## Introduction
 If you have requirements for high availability (HA) or failover, follow the instructions below to manually configure multi-master replication (MMR) across multiple Gluu Servers.